MOU (Memorandum of Understanding)

 A Memorandum of Understanding (MOU) is a pre-contractual agreement between the buyer and seller of a property in Dubai that documents the main terms of the planned purchase.
 This document sets out the basic intentions and agreements of the parties, but is usually not legally binding.
 It serves as the basis for the subsequent purchase agreement and is a common first formal step in the property purchase process in Dubai.

-The Memorandum of Understanding plays a central role in the Dubai property market as a structuring element in the initial phase of a property project.
-Property purchase.
-Unlike in many other markets, the MOU in Dubai is a standardised and expected step in the purchasing process.
+The Memorandum of Understanding plays in the Dubai property market plays a central role as a structuring element in the initial phase of a property purchase.
+Unlike in many other markets, the MOU in Dubai is a standardised and expected step in the purchase process.

 A typical MOU contains the following essential elements: